 Reduce the cost or other basis of the property by the amount of any diesel-powered highway vehicle credit, enhanced oil recovery credit, or disabled access credit.

-However, do not reduce the cost or other basis on this line by any of the following amounts:
+However, do not adjust the cost or other basis for any of the items taken into account on line 22.